-- a.
-The following areas are out of bounds

-- Any wooded area around the school

-- The lower field at the back of the school after dusk

-- Bushey Hall Golf Club

-- The Lincolnsfield Centre

-- Bushey Mill Lane after dusk

-- Hartspring Meadow

-- The Metropolitan Police Club and Grounds (except if granted visiting permission from a member of Senior Leadership)

-- b.
-Boarders in Year 7 9
+b.
+Boarders in Year 7 - 9

-- You may not leave the School site at any time unless accompanied by a member of staff, parent or guardian

-- c.
-Boarders in Years 10 and 11
+You may not leave the School site at any time unless accompanied by a member of staff, parent or guardian c.
+Boarders in Years 10 and 11 d.
+Sixth Form Boarders

-- Provided you have no scheduled lessons or activities, you may sign out of school between 3.40 and 6.00pm Monday to Friday (12.00noon to 6.00pm at weekends).
+Provided you have no scheduled lessons or activities, you may sign out of school between 5pm and 6.00pm Monday to Friday (12.30pm to 6.00pm at weekends).
 You must go in a group of at least three.
-You must always have permission from your Houseparent, state where you are going, be contactable by mobile phone and be back in school by 6.00 pm for supper.
+You must always have permission from your Houseparent, state where you are going, be contactable by mobile phone and be back in school by 5.45pm for supper.